Title: 14 Cows for America

 Wilson Kimeli Naiyomah news report trailer

-Connections to Writing: Narrative(1) Create a found poem using words and phrases in 14 Cows for America (2) After reading, students will write a personal connection response in journal.
+Connections to Writing: Narrative—(1) Create a found poem using words and phrases in 14 Cows for America (2) After reading, students will write a personal connection response in journal.
 Share in small groups then ask for students to share writing in a whole class setting.
 (3) Write a journal entry, from the point of view of Wilson Kimeli Naiyomah, as he remembers that awful day of September 11, 2001.

-This book can serve as a catalyst for a research project on Kenya and the Maasai tribe: culture, geographic location, shelter, diet, music and dance and clothing.
+Connections to Social Studies: This book can serve as a catalyst for a research project on Kenya and the Maasai tribe: culture, geographic location, shelter, diet, music and dance and clothing.

 Topics Covered: Compassion, generosity, cattle, 9/11, Kenya, Maasai, nomadic people, South Africa, Naiyomah Wilson Kimeli, gifts